swaptacular/swpt_stomp/swpt-certificates.rst

   Peer certificates are issued to peers nodes, so that peers nodes' servers can present them, along with a server certificate, to prove their identity (forming a verifiable chain of trust).
 A peer certificate should be issued for each peer node.
-Peer certificates are signed with the private key used for signing the node's root certificate.
+Peer certificates must be signed with the private key used for signing the node's root certificate.
 The expiration date of peer certificates SHOULD be set very far in the future (after 500 years for example).